pbinkley/microcopying_1940/index.markdown

 chairs and assume his place on the rostrum.</p>

 <p>Let me explain that we expect the Reporter to do.
-First of all, as you can see a verbatim report is being kept of <span style="page" id="page17">[p.17]</span> these proceedings.
+First of all, as you can see a verbatim report is being kept of <span class="page" id="page17">[p.17]</span> these proceedings.
 That means in the course of time the
 Reporter will have a complete verbatim report which he will then edit and send to you as soon as possible, but not too soon---a complete report of this conference, a substantial report, which you can use in reporting to your organizations or